chaithanyasai888/English-Dictionary-App/README.md

 CHOICE 4 :
 If choice 4 is selected, a graceful exit should be performed.

-In all the above three cases, the prompt should return to the main menu.
+In all the above three cases, the prompt should returns to the main menu.